Western Arms

 Western Arms (commonly shortened to "WA") is an airsoft gun manufacturer.
 They primarily manufacture 1911 and 2011 variants, though they do make several Beretta 92 types and have made other types of pistols.
 Recently, they have added three types of GBB M4 carbine rifles to their lineup of gas powered replicas.
 Currently, they only produce gas powered blowback replicas, though they have made gas-electric hybrids in the past.

 Western Arms' guns generally cost more than other Japanese airsoft manufacturers' GBBs, such as Tokyo Marui.
-However, in an effort to attract more buyers, they have released a series of MagnaTech pistols, which are priced less than their standard lineup but with slightly reduced quality.
-Despite the name, the MagnaTech series uses the S.C.W.
-3 system.